Save time and money with tips for traveling light and the carry on packing list for your next travel!

 Another option is to minimize the number of liquids that you’re taking and at the same time make your luggage much lighter:

-Replace shower gel with a soap
+-Replace shower gel with a soap

-Replace shampoo with a shampoo bar
+-Replace shampoo with a shampoo bar

 Initially, I was a bit skeptical about this idea until I tried it myself.
 On my last trip to Asia, I took a shampoo bar instead of the normal one and loved it.
 It lasts for very long and leaves my hair clean and soft.
 One shampoo bar can be an equivalent of 3 bottles of normal shampoo.
 More space and weight saved!
+Check out this eco-friendly natural shampoo bar.

 #6 Cut on weight

-While deciding on what to take for a trip with you, think about the weight of each item.
+While deciding what to take for a trip with you, think about the weight of each item.
 One pair of jeans might not weigh too much, but when you add it with other clothes, you will definitely feel the difference.
 Choose lightweight items and go for layers rather than thick and heavy clothes.
-Replace paper books with electronic copies, send them to your phone or take few photocopies, that you can later dispose of one by one.
+Replace paper books with electronic copies, send them to your phone or take a few photocopies, that you can later dispose of one by one.

 A carry on packing list